therealbeko/therealbeko/README.md

-- 👋 Hi, I’m @Amox0
+- 👋 Hi, I’m @therealbeko
-- 👀 I’m interested in ... web development / game development
-- 🌱 I’m currently learning ... web development

 <!---
 Amox0/Amox0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.